AndroidLollipop/Sci/README.md

 ## this doesn't really do anything new...
 that's not the point. this is meant to be a learning experience.
 ## important note on hacky code
-because i used an extremely hacky method to implement DMAS from BODMAS, you must remember to save mulPrecedence before and restore it after the appropriate calls when editing the code
+because i used an extremely hacky method to implement DMAS from BODMAS, you must remember to save and reset mulPrecedence before and restore it after the appropriate calls when editing the code